To content

 How it made me feel

-Working with both a great friend in Rickard and one of my favorite rock bands in Backyard Babies was exciting, educational, and ridiculously cool.
-As a fan I constantly had to pinch myself, since I was doubting it was actually happening.
+Working with both a great friend in Rickard and one of my favorite rock bands in Backyard Babies was exciting, educational, and so cool.

 Tech stack details